Managed Website vs. Traditional Advertising for Contractors in Seattle and Tacoma

 Trade-Specific Marketing Cost Breakdown: Roofing, HVAC, Remodeling, Plumbing

-A Seattle roofing contractor maintaining consistent Google Ads visibility should budget $6,000–$12,000/month during the fall and spring peak seasons.
-Annual roofing advertising spend for competitive paid search presence in the Seattle metro runs $70,000–$120,000.
-The organic opportunity, however, is exceptional in Tacoma and South Sound markets: roofing has the highest average job values in residential contracting ($12,000–$30,000 for full replacements), meaning even 15–20 monthly organic leads from a managed website program represent $180,000–$600,000 in annual revenue opportunity.
+A Seattle roofing contractor maintaining consistent Google Ads visibility should budget several thousand dollars per month during the fall and spring peak seasons, with annual paid search spend for a competitive presence commonly running well into five and low six figures (illustrative).
+The organic opportunity, however, is exceptional in Tacoma and South Sound markets: roofing carries the highest average job values in residential contracting, often well into five figures for full replacements, which means even 15 to 20 monthly organic leads from a managed website program represent a substantial annual revenue opportunity.

 What does remodeling contractor marketing look like in this high-income market?